cwill83247/dogFriendlyCamping/README.md

   - venue_name: name of the venue
   - venue_type: selected from the venueType collection below
   - location: location of the site
-  - date_visited: dtae added by user in plain text
+  - date_visited: date added by user in plain text
-  - description: a description prpvided by the registered user.
+  - description: a description provided by the registered user.
   - dog_specific_features: features that made it suitable for dogs
   - added_by: this is pulled in from the session cookie and the user  that is authenticated.
   - venue_image_url: a link to an image of the campsite, if no link added a default image is used